wp-plugins/cpo-shortcodes/readme.txt

 CPO Shortcodes also includes an number of more advanced shortcodes that let you create highly refined pages:

-* **Column layouts** - Lay out your content in up to 6 columns at a time, including multiple combinations.
+* **Column Layouts** - Lay out your content in up to 6 columns at a time, including multiple combinations.
-* **Post lists** - Create lists of any kind of post anywhere, either as a list or in grid format.
+* **Post Listings** - Create lists of any kind of post anywhere, either as a list or in grid format.
 You can create your own portfolio listing this way.
 * **Pricing Tables** - Display your prices with a beautifully-designed pricing table, flexible enough that you can tweak it to maximize conversions.
 * **Content Slideshows** - Create slideshows with virtually anything in them, including images, text, and even other shortcodes too.